 Chiropractic physicians are being integrated into healthcare systems, such as Oregon Health and Science University, while many patients go to private chiropractic clinics.
 It is now common for health insurance policies to include coverage of chiropractic care.

-Although it’s clear that chiropractic treatment provides many health benefits, from chronic pain therapy to natural migraine relief, many people still ask, “Do chiropractic treatments work?
+Whether is it for neck pain chiropractic physical therapy treatment, lower back pain care or even help treat headaches, it’s clear that chiropractic treatment provides many health benefits.
+But many people still ask, “Do chiropractic treatments work?
 What is the medical science behind chiropractic care?”

 Your Spine and Nervous System

 Your nervous system controls everything that happens in your body.
 Your brain constantly sends signals to your body to tell it what to do, while your body sends reports back to your brain, through your spinal cord and along your nerves to every part of your body.
 Those nerves must pass through small openings in the bones of your spine.

 Illness, injury or stress can move the bones of your spine out of place.
 The misalignment is called a “subluxation.”
 When the bones in your spine – the vertebrae – are out of place, they can put pressure on your nerves.
 The pressure can slow down, scramble or entirely stop your nerve impulses from traveling to and from your brain, which can cause the part of your body connected to those nerves to malfunction.